Kahan-CS/shell-scripts/README.md

 # 🛠️ Shell Scripts for Automating My CS Chores

+> **Note:** While I have not actively maintained this repository, this script remains unchanged.
+> My shell scripts have since evolved across multiple projects, integrating broader automation and management solutions.

 ## 🚀 How to Run the DeleteFolder Script
 1. **Download** the script into a designated folder.
 2. **Open** a PowerShell terminal in that folder.